almondheil/csc213-give-take/README.md

 	This project takes advantage of processes to daemonize the giving process, so that it is possible to do other things and/or log out after initializing a give.

+	It's also an important part of this project to clean up the processes whenever it is possible to do so.
+This means that a give process should not stick around indefinitely on the system, which would be a bad thing.

 In order to communicate effectively over the network, this project also uses parallelism with threads in order to respond properly if someone other than the